Check If a String Contains Substring, Number & Letter in Bash

 The bash perl.sh output contains all the string contents.

 tr stands for translate and it is primarily used for translating and deleting specific text from the texts.
 Moreover, it can be used to find string contents including substrings, numbers, etc. However, this command is unable to provide error messages in detail.
 Therefore, you can opt for the sed or awk command to avoid this problem.
-Now, let’s know the procedure for finding string contents:
+Now, see the bash script for finding string contents with tr

 #!/bin/bash